ch0rl/blog.chorl.dev/_posts/2025-12-03-my-issues-with-doj.md

 1. There is nothing on positionality in the briefing call other than very minimal lip service, and
 2. Nothing of this sort exists within the most recent briefing document at the time of writing.

+I would argue that the lack of this vital information means that people are unable to give informed consent to take part in the action.

 ## The Action Itself

 ### The Offence